History of Philippine Airlines: First expansion and modernization (1960–1991)

 1979 saw the arrival of new aircraft types such as the Airbus A300B4 (dubbed the Love Bus) on November 30 and the Boeing 747-200B (dubbed the Jumbo Jet) on December 24.
-PAL's 747s gained distinction for the upper deck Cloud Nine first class cabin configured with 14 sleeping berths, known as "Skybeds", that were certified for use during take-off and landing.
+PAL's 747s gained distinction for the Cloud Nine first class cabins on their upper decks, which were configured with 14 sleeping berths, known as "Skybeds", that were certified for use during take-off and landing.

 On January 4, 1980, Philippine Airlines began operating the Manila-Honolulu-San Francisco route with the Boeing 747-200B.
-The type completely replaced the DC-10s on transpacific services by March 3 that same year.
-The 747s were later adorned with the slogan "Hooray for Hollywood" to commemorate the start of a new service to Los Angeles via Honolulu on December 17, 1980.
+The type completely replaced the DC-10s on transpacific services by March 3.
+The 747s were later adorned with the slogan "Hooray for Hollywood" to commemorate the start of a new service to Los Angeles via Honolulu on December 17.